Sunday, October 27, 2019, 6:30pm at Hawthorne Hotel

-Join the Salem Witches as we honor the dead with a dinner observed in utter silence.
-Salem Witch Christian Day invites you to a banquet of sumptuous cuisine where the only sound heard is music chosen in memory of the departed.
+Join the Salem Witches in the Grand Ballroom of the historic Hawthorne Hotel as we honor the dead with a dinner observed in utter silence.
+Salem Warlocks Christian Day and Brian Cain invite you to a banquet of sumptuous cuisine where the only sound heard is music chosen in memory of the departed.
 Bring photos and mementos to summon the souls of your loved ones on the other side as you partake in the most solemn of all the ceremonies of Witchcraft.
 The Dumb Supper is an ancient tradition where the dead attend the living for a magical night of communion!

 The evening opens with a blessing where each attendee is guided through the veil between the worlds to the realms of the dead where no one living may speak.
 Participants place their photos and mementos on an elaborate altar, at which time they are then seated and the feast is served.